 The budget line “International M&E Expert/K Elefalk/ U Dugas, full time” has been overspent.
 The reason for this is that the previous M&E expert consumed the lion share of this budget line.
 To allow for the current M&E expert to work full time up until May 2018 (as agreed with Sida), this will be balanced by the budget line “International M&E Expert, part time”

 The budget line “Local transport/Local travel”, has been utilised much more than expected.
 Travels to the regions have been more extensive and expensive than anticipated at the tender stage.
 The average monthly cost for travels during the implementation phase has been about 3 500 SEK.
-To allow for future substantive presence in the pilot regions we suggest to reallocate 70 000 SEK from the contingency budget line.
+To allow for future substantive presence in the pilot regions we suggest to reallocate 70 000 SEK from the Hotel Accommodation Field budget line, which has been used only marginally.

 Focus for the next phase